davuxcom/GTA-Pilot/README.md

 These modes approximate a 1950's style Auto pilot system, similar to the Boeing 707.

-### Code Quality:
-- Lots and lots of cleanup, most of the indicator code came from the prorotype and is a mess.

 ### Requirements:
-- 1920x1200 Screen
+- Display with resolution of 1920x1200
-- Additional screen for GTAPilot window (1920x1200)
+- Additional display for GTAPilot window
-- 100% System DPI
+- 100% system DPI
-- Xbox Controller plugged in to PC
+- Xbox Controller, plugged in to PC via USB
 - Xbox One GTA V (Xbox 360 doesn't have streaming and thus can't be used)
-- XboxApp must be streaming quality set to Very High
+- Xbox app must have streaming quality set to 'Very High'
 - Franklin must have access to Los Santos Airport
 - Must be in the Buckingham Luxor or Buckingham Shamal airplane, other types have differnet indicator positions.
 - Save point starting at LS RW3